RSX-11: Legal ownership, development model and availability

-RSX-11 is proprietary software.
-Copyright is asserted in binary files, source code and documentation alike.
-It was entirely developed internally by Digital.
-Therefore, no part of it is open source.
+RSX-11 is proprietary software, developed internally by Digital.
 However a copy of the kernel source is present in every RSX distribution, because it was used during the system generation process.
 The notable exception to this rule is Micro-RSX, which came with a pre-generated autoconfiguring binary kernel.
 Full sources was available as a separate product to those who already had a binary license, for reference purposes.

 Ownership of RSX-11S, RSX-11M, RSX-11M Plus and Micro/RSX was transferred from Digital to Mentec Inc. in March 1994 as part of a broader agreement.

 Mentec Inc. was the US subsidiary of Mentec Limited, an Irish firm specializing in PDP-11 hardware and software support.
-In 2006 Mentec Inc. was declared bankrupt while Mentec Ltd. was acquired by Irish firm Calyx in December 2006,.
+In 2006 Mentec Inc. was declared bankrupt while Mentec Ltd. was acquired by Irish firm Calyx in December 2006.
 The PDP-11 software, which was owned by Mentec Inc. was then bought by XX2247 LLC, which is the owner of the software today.
 It is unclear if new commercial licenses are possible to buy at this time.
 Hobbyists can run RSX-11M (version 4.3 or earlier) and RSX-11M Plus (version 3.0 or earlier) on the SIMH emulator thanks to a free license granted in May 1998 by Mentec Inc.

 Legal ownership of RSX-11A, RSX-11B, RSX-11C, RSX-11D, and IAS never changed hands; therefore it passed to Compaq when it acquired Digital in 1998 and then to Hewlett-Packard in 2002.
-In late 2015 Hewlett-Packard split into two separate companies (HP Inc. and Hewlett Packard Enterprise), so the current owner cannot be firmly established.
+In late 2015 Hewlett-Packard split into two separate companies (HP Inc. and Hewlett Packard Enterprise), with the intellectual property from DEC ending up at HPE.
 No new commercial licenses have been issued since at least October 1979 (RSX-11A, RSX-11B, RSX-11C) or 1990 (IAS), and none of these operating systems have ever been licensed for hobbyist use.